How effective is the birth control pill?

-- The cervical mucus is the roadway sperm use to reach the egg.
+- The cervical mucus is the roadway that sperm uses to reach the egg.
 During ovulation, cervical mucus changes to a slick, thin substance that sperm use to swim faster and more efficiently to the egg.
 The birth control pill causes cervical mucus to remain thick and sticky so sperm gets caught up and cannot reach the egg.

 - Before ovulation, the uterine lining thickens with a blood-rich lining ideal for fertilized egg implantation.
 Hormones in the birth control pill prevent this from happening, so the egg does not have a soft, healthy lining where it can implant and grow.

 What are my chances of getting pregnant when I take the combined pill?